Nick9695/Contra/README.md

 * Get to the end of the Level and defeat the bot tanks
 * You will die if you lose all your health
 * Each bullet hit will decrease your Health by 1
-* Hitting an enemy unit will INSIANTLY KILL you
+* Hitting an enemy unit will INSTANTLY KILL you

 ### Notes on mechanics